tunahanoguz/gatsby-blog/src/pages/20-04-2020-fourth-post/index.md

 ---
 path: /first-post
-title: Learn More About Epic React
+title: The Last Post on the Blog
 featuredImage: ../../images/gatsby-astronaut.png
 ---